paudelsam/paudelsam.github.io/_posts/2025-02-28-visited-states-map.md

 !pip install geodatasets
 ```
 ### Shape files
-Download shape files from [fs](fd).
+Download shape files from [this folder](https://github.com/paudelsam/paudelsam.github.io/tree/main/data/shape_files).
 Alternatively, you can find updated shape files from internet as well.

 ## Create the map
 Now that we have everything we need, let's start creating the map.
 Import required packages